The Ecosystem Project

 We launched The Ecosystem Project as a joint venture between Sierra Learning Solutions and NextWAVE Innovation, driven by one big question: How do you create real change in a world that’s more complex, connected, and interdependent than ever?

-What began as a collaboration on a book has evolved into something much bigger: a Practice Circle, a fresh and impactful approach to systems change, and now a dynamic consulting practice helping organizations navigate complexity with confidence.
+What began as a collaboration on a book has evolved into something bigger: a dynamic consulting practice helping organizations navigate complexity with confidence.

 Who We Work With